monsoonmaelstrom/book2/book2.md

 “Then figure out how to stop me,” I say with a grin.

 “Oh, are we playing this game?”
-Alex asks, suddenly interested.
+Alex asks from the next table over, suddenly interested.

 He typically cares as much about games of chance as I do, which is not at all.
 If there’s not some amount of skill, some level of *earned* bragging rights involved at the end, count us out.
 But cheating turns dice from a game of chance into a game of skill.
 Really, sometimes cheating *does* improve a game.